pestrela/music/traktor/README.md

 * Cueing / fast preview to the exact spot where the track will start
 * Doing effects on the jog - see 6:32 of https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s
 * Adjusting beatgrids on the fly
-* Very occasional live scratching or tricks
+* Very occasional live scratching / tricks

 What I dont use:
 * Moving jogs are cool, but not a dealbreaker